jeremytammik/tbc/a/1523_multi_lang_resource.md

   }
 </pre>

 Place code of methods of each external command and external application inside a `using` block with this class member initializing, and the problem will be fixed.
-My monologue is ended.

 Expanded info and the patch are provided in the [Russian blog post on Revit 2017.1.1](https://revit-addins.blogspot.ru/2017/01/revit-201711.html).